appsmithorg/appsmith-docs/website/docs/reference/widgets/table/inline-editing.md

-# Inline Editing
+# Adding and Updating Data

-Inline editing provides a quick way to edit data on the Table widget without navigating to the row details or moving away from the current screen.
+The Table widget comes with features such as inline editing to provide a quick way to add and update data without needing to move away from the current screen.

 Use this feature for